I’m connecting with my community

 “There is a larger community at the University of Manitoba than you realize, and student groups are a fantastic way to expand your social circle and meet people who you may have never had the chance to meet otherwise.”

-Hanson-Oliveira, a Métis student, also took the opportunity to participate in the Indigenous Homecoming event where she met graduates of the U of M who imparted valuable advice.
+Hanson-Oliveira, a Métis student, also participated in the Indigenous Homecoming event where she met graduates of the U of M who imparted valuable advice.

 “The singular message each graduate had in common was that no matter what happens, everything will work out.
 You cannot worry about the little things, but rather stay focused on your end goal and where you would like to be,” she says.